anonymoose/clojure-skeleton/README.md

 ```
 - When you make a change in your files, just run "(re)" to reload everything.
 - Read the contents of doc/repl.clj and add to taste as your project progresses.

+## But wait, I've only got Windows!
+I am lucky enough to have Mac.
+If I get time I'll extend this to Windows.
+Now fielding pull requests...

 ## Where are the templates?
 - resources/templates/*.html